Skip to Main Content

 • Use MOBIUS to search a more extensive, regional catalog that includes books held by St. Louis County Library (SLCL), as well as numerous other public and academic libraries.

 • Become a SLCL cardholder and visit a branch to browse their shelves and get recommendations from librarians familiar with popular fiction.
-All UMSL students, regardless of permanent address, are eligible for a free, “special” SLCL card that expires in 2 years.
+All UMSL students, regardless of permanent address, are eligible for a free, “special” SLCL card .

 1 If you want to browse books by topic, an Advanced Search will offer the best results.